 Portugal D7 Residency Visa

-Having spent the previous five years looking at various countries weighing up the pros and cons our first option was the Italian “Elective Residence Visa”.
-We even had tickets booked to fly there in 2020 when the Covid pandemic struck.
-With Covid cabin fever setting in and while Italy was still closed, Montenegro opened its borders in early 2021 and we headed there instead.
-Initially it seemed to tick many boxes for us and the process to obtain residency was quite straightforward, so we made the move and settled in Montenegro.
+Having spent five years looking at various countries weighing up the pros and cons our first option was the Italian “Elective Residence Visa”.
+We had tickets booked to fly there in 2020 but when the Covid struck.
+With Covid cabin fever setting in and with Italy still closed, Montenegro opened its borders in early 2021 and we headed there instead.
+Initially it tick many boxes and the process to obtain residency was quite straightforward, so we made the move and settled there.

-Now after having lived here for sixteen months, we’re putting plans in place to hopefully move to Portugal.
+After having lived here for two years, we decided that it was not a country we could call home and we put plans in place to move to Portugal.
 In the previous years while doing the research, we looked at countries like Australia, New Zealand, Panama, Malta and Italy.
 Portugal for some reason had never crossed our radar.
 We’ve just come back from a scouting trip and absolutely fell in love with the country and its people and are now in the process of compiling the necessary documentation to apply for a D7 visa application which will enable us to make the move to Portugal and apply for residency.

 D7 Residency Visa - What is required?